 Is your WordPress site fast enough?
-A recent study by Anagard showed that web attention spans are getting shorter.
-You now have between four and six seconds to make your visitors want to stick around.
-One of the issues that sends them away is a slow site.
+With Google’s Page Experience Update in 2021, Core Web Vitals are more important than ever.
 Slow sites don’t just cost you money (fewer visitors equals fewer conversions) but they are bad for SEO.
 Google has made it clear that it’s looking for sub-one-second page load.
 Sites that don’t comply will soon find their search ranking damaged.
 That’s why it’s essential to speed up your WordPress site.

 Before you can speed up your WordPress site, you need to find the source of the slowdown.
 There are a number of tools you can use to identify and troubleshoot issues, including Google Page Speed Insights, GTMetrix, Pingdom and the Plugin Performance Profiler WordPress plugin.
 Here’s how to find out what’s making your site sluggish.